everscale-actions/tonos-se/README.md

 # It is possible to set all parameters using one command
 tonos-se config --q-server-port 5000 --nginx-port 8082 --ton-node-port 55443 --arango-port 7433 --ton-node-requests-port 7000

-# To apply new changes this command
+# To apply new changes
 tonos-se restart
 ```